MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/graphql/static-web-app-graphql/create-configure-cosmos-db.md

 ## Copy and keep your connection string

-In VS Code, for the Azure explorer, right-click your Azure Cosmos DB resource.
+In Visual Studio Code, for the Azure explorer, right-click your Azure Cosmos DB resource.
 Then select **Copy Connection String**.
 You'll need this to connect your static web app to your resource.

 ## Note this information